 Yes.
 It is essential that you are working in practice and involved in a comprehensive variety of tasks in order to gain the necessary practical experience.
 You need a supervisor and the support of your employer.

 Yes.
 You will need to have regular access to a computer and the internet as study material will be provided on a virtual learning platform.

-You will need to have five GCSEs of grade C or above in English, mathematics, science and two other subjects.
-You need to have evidence of recent study (within the last five years) and/or experience in practice of five years or more.
+You will need to have five GCSEs of grade C or above in English, Mathematics, Science and two other subjects.
+If you have 5 or more years optical experience, GCSE Science is not required.